valashsab/README/README.md

 I'm enthusiastic about exploring GraphQL and soaking up as much as I can.

-I'm currently developing with JavaScript, Typescricript, React and Next.js.
+I'm currently developing with JavaScript, TypeScript, React and Next.js.

 <h3>Tech stack & other skills</h3>